lillixnvu/assignment3p2/README.md

 sudo systemctl start generate_index.service
 ```
 ### What does `generate_index.timer` do?
-The `.timer` file is used in relation with a `.service` file in `systemd` to schedule and trigger a specific service at a specific time.
 The whole purpose is to run the `generate_index.service` at a specified time.
 ```bash
 [Unit]
 # Brief description of the timer's purpose